This mouthwatering Pan Seared Ribeye recipe uses a cast iron skillet to achieve a tender and juicy ribeye steak with a perfectly seared crust.

 GirlCarnivore Pro Tip: Add a minute of cook time per inch of thickness to this recipe.
 For thicker steaks, be sure to increase the time to make sure it’s cooked to your liking.

-What to Serve With This Tasty Steak
+What to Serve With Cast Iron Ribeye Steak

 Slice up your steak and serve it alongside some Duck Fat Fries, Umami Smoked Mushrooms, or Domino Potatoes!